gerardroche/gerardroche.github.io/_posts/2022-11-21-vimrc-and-neovintageousrc.md

 ## Key mapping

-The following key mapping commands are supported:
+The following key mapping commands are supported (nested and recursive mappings are not currently supported):

 - `:noremap {lhs} {rhs}`
 - `:nnoremap {lhs} {rhs}`